 How Instagram Is Ruining the Livelihoods of Trans Porn Stars

-The social media company keeps deplatforming trans sex workers for the crime of posting fully-clothed photos of themselves.
+The social media company keeps deplatforming trans sex workers for the crime of posting photos of themselves fully clothed.

 During LGBTQ+ Pride Month, we saw Facebook, Instagram, Twitter, and a zillion other tech platforms blast to the world how much they love trans people.
 But you didn’t hear a peep from tech companies about how they are currently destroying the economic health of a large sector of the trans community.